 - Bailey 44 combines beautiful, luxe fabrics and on-trend designs to create sophisticated ready-to-wear capsules for women on-the-go.
 Designing for real life, this brand focuses on feeling and comfort rather than how it looks on a runway.
 Bailey 44 is primarily a wholesale brand, which we are transitioning to a digital, direct-to-consumer brand. - DSTLD offers stylish high-quality garments without the luxury retail markup valuing customer experience over labels.
-DSTLD is primarily a digital direct-to-consumer brand, to which we recently added select wholesale retailers to generate brand awareness. - Harper & Jones was built with the goal of inspiring men to dress with intention.
-It offers hand- crafted custom fit suits for those looking for a premium experience.
-Harper & Jones is primarily a direct-to-consumer brand using its own showrooms. - Stateside is an elevated, America first brand with all knitting, dyeing, cutting and sewing sourced and manufactured locally in Los Angeles.
-The collection is influenced by the evolution of the classic t-shirt offering a simple yet elegant look.
+DSTLD is primarily a digital direct-to-consumer brand, to which we recently added select wholesale retailers to generate brand awareness. - Stateside is an elevated, America first brand with all knitting, dyeing, cutting and sewing sourced and manufactured locally in Los Angeles.
+The collection is influenced by the evolution of the classic T-shirt offering a simple yet elegant look.
 Stateside is primarily a wholesale brand that we will be transitioning to a digital, direct-to-consumer brand. - Sundry offers distinct collections of women's clothing, including dresses, shirts, sweaters, skirts, shorts, athleisure bottoms and other accessory products.
 Sundry's products are coastal casual and consist of soft, relaxed and colorful designs that feature a distinct French chic, resembling the spirits of the French Mediterranean and the energy of Venice Beach in Southern California.
 Sundry is primarily a wholesale brand that we will be transitioning to a digital, direct-to-consumer brand.